plusserver/docs/content/en/container/managed-kubernetes/documentation/clusterinteraction/terraform-cluster-provisioning.md

 Note: You didn't use the -out option to save this plan, so Terraform can't guarantee to take exactly these actions if you run "terraform apply" now.
 ```

-If everything suits him so far, then it should say that he wants to create a resource here (the Kubernetes cluster) with the previously defined values.
+If everything is fine so far, it should say that it wants to create a resource (the Kubernetes cluster) with the previously defined values.

-If you agree to this, you can do this using “terraform apply”.
-It then shows you everything it would do and requires you to say “yes” so that it can actually do it.
+If you agree, you can use "terraform apply".
+Then you will be shown everything it will do and typing "yes" will finally start the process.
 You can avoid this query by appending an "-auto-approve" to the command, but you should be really, really sure that this is what you really want.

 ```bash
 terraform apply